HTML: HyperText Markup Language - MDN Web Docs

 Reference

 HTML consists of elements, each of which may be modified by some number of attributes.
 HTML documents are connected to each other with links.
+Browse the complete HTML reference documentation.

-Browse a list of all HTML elements.
+Reference for all HTML elements.

 Global attributes